-Ras el hanout is a spice mix from North America that consists of over a dozen spices with varying proportions.
+Ras el hanout is a spice mix from North Africa that consists of over a dozen spices with varying proportions.
 A typical spice blend normally includes cardamom, clove, cumin, nutmeg, cinnamon, mace, allspice, chili peppers, dry ginger, coriander seed, sweet and hot paprika, peppercorn, fenugreek, and turmeric.
 Its health benefit also ranges given that it’s a blend of different spices.

 Ras el hanout generally has a pungent flavor with hints of sweetness and spiciness without being hot.
 It also has a floral note depending on the spices used in the blend.

 This fragrant Moroccan Chicken and Vegetable Soup use this spice and what a treat!
 The flavor combination brought by Ras el hanout pairs perfectly well with all the other ingredients.
 This soup will definitely give you the Moroccan vibe, an absolute must-try.

 Saffron came from the dried flower of Saffron crocus, specifically, the stigma and styles called threads, and is widely used as a spice in Persian, Arab, European, and Indian cuisine.
 Saffron has metallic honey with grassy notes aroma and tastes sweet and hay-like.
 It’s a good source of antioxidants that can help protect cells against oxidative stress.